uboslinux/ubos-admin/ubos-admin/implementation-notes/ratchet-upgrade.md

 Instead of having repositories like `os` exist only in the then-current version, we create and keep around each version of each repository that we released, with a timestamp, such as `os-20140101T123456Z`.

-Each device records the timestamp of the most recent repository that it was successfully upgraded to.
-When the next upgrade is performed, `ubos-admin update` is performed once for each timestamp that is in the future from the most recent successful update.
+Each device records a timestamp that allows us to identify the version of each repository that was used in the most recent successful upgrade.
+When the next upgrade is performed, `ubos-admin update` is performed once for each version that is in the future from the most recent successful update.
 Each of these upgrades includes backup/restore/running updaters from each deployed application, and may include device reboots.

 Note: we will use the Arch terminology of "database file" for the `.db` files, like `os.db`.